jirigrill/ninder/README.md

 # Techstack

-- Frontend: Svelte (kit), Shadcn, Bits UI, Tailwind, Firebase
+- Frontend: Svelte (kit), Shadcn, Bits UI, Tailwind
-- Backend: Sveltekit, Prisma, Firebase
+- Backend: Sveltekit, Prisma
-- Database: Postgres
+- Database: PostgreSQL
-- Other: Scrapy, Docker Swarm
+- Other: Scrapy, Docker Compose

 # Operations

-Unlike many others these days, I’ve chosen not to use a PaaS solution.
+Unlike many others these days, I've chosen not to use a PaaS solution.
-Ninder is hosted on a V-Server from Hetzner within a Docker Swarm single-node cluster.
+Ninder is hosted on a V-Server from Hetzner using Docker Compose.

 The main reason for this decision is cost efficiency, as I run several other useful services in the background, such as **Uptime Karma** for monitoring and **Umami** for user tracking and site analytics.